UlisesAlexanderAM/skillventory/README.md

   - [ ] I can register a new place with greater interest
   - [ ] The place with greater interest has a name
   - [ ] The place with greater interest has a link to their website
-  - [ ] The place with greater interest has a link to their job positions page
+  - [ ] The place with greater interest has a link to their job positions page (Optional)
-  - [ ] The place with greater interest has a link to their LinkedIn page
+  - [ ] The place with greater interest has a link to their LinkedIn page (Optional)

 - [ ] 6 - Retrieve a place with greater interest